 In addition to various levels of care, there are also numerous different types of substance abuse treatment programs.
 Three of the most common are medication-assisted treatment (MAT), dual diagnosis treatment, and faith-based rehab.

-The combination of medication and therapy is referred to as medication-assisted treatment (MAT).
-MAT programs are thought to help provide a “whole-patient” approach by targeting the mental, physical, and spiritual facets of addiction.
-These programs are specifically tailored to patients struggling with opioid dependence or alcohol use disorder.
-The medications are used to mitigate withdrawal symptoms and reduce cravings, while therapy and peer support is meant to teach individuals how to live sober.
+The combination of medication and therapy is referred to as MAT.
+These programs are thought to help provide a “whole-patient” approach by targeting the mental, physical, and spiritual facets of addiction.
+These programs tailor to patients struggling with opioid dependence or alcohol use disorder.
+The medications are used to treat withdrawal symptoms and reduce cravings, while therapy and peer support is meant to teach individuals how to live sober.

 Dual Diagnosis Treatment

-However, both conditions can be treated simultaneously at a dual diagnosis treatment facility.
-Dual diagnosis programs utilize the same therapies that traditional treatment programs do, but with a heavy focus on mental health, wellness, and relationships.
+However, both conditions can be treated simultaneously at treatment centers that treat co-occurring disorders.
+Dual diagnosis programs utilize the same therapies that traditional treatment programs do but with a heavy focus on mental health, wellness, and relationships.

 While some individuals prefer a more behavioral approach, others who are committed to their faith may prefer a spiritual approach.
 Faith-based drug rehab centers offer specialized programs that revolve around faith and spirituality.
 Using this approach, individuals surround themselves with other like-minded people who look to a higher power in order to stay sober.

-Find an Addiction Treatment Center For Yourself or a Loved One
+Find an Addiction Treatment Center